Missouri vacation rental tax guide

 Short-term rental hosts in Missouri may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Missouri Department of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

-Are there options for outsourcing transient occupancy tax filing?
+Are there options for outsourcing lodgings tax filing?